 The slip day policy for COMP 322 is similar to that of COMP 321.
 All students will be given 3 slip days to use throughout the semester.
 When you use a slip day, you will receive up to 24 additional hours to complete the assignment.
 You may use these slip days in any way you see fit (3 days on one assignment, 1 day each on 3 assignments, etc.).
-If you use slip days, you must submit a README.txt file in your svn homework folder before the actual submission deadline indicating the number of slip days that you plan to use.
+Slip days will be automatically tracked through the Autograder.